-Still we led by five to three When the final bell was pealed And the dying referee Staggered bleeding from the fleld,
+Still we led by five to three When the final bell was pealed And the dying referee them a goal; So we caught him e'er he fled.

-Though our captain thrice had gained them a goal;
+Staggered bleeding from the field, Though our captain thrice had gained

-So we caught him e'er he fled.
 And we drowned the things he said.
-As we sat upon the head Of our Noel.
+As we sat upon the head

+Of our Noel.